addgene/openbio/docs/serotypes.md

 The command’s parameters can be modified by editing the file `parameters.py` (using your favorite text editor) To change the parameter values, locate the block named `Serotypes_Parameters` and follow the examples in the file, paying special attention to the use of double quotes for all text.
 The parameters are:
 * __input_folder__: the folder where the FASTQ files are.
 Enter the full path or a path relative to the toolkit folder.
 * __output_folder__: the folder for the output CSV files.
 Enter the full path or a path relative to the toolkit folder.
-* __signatures__: name and sequence of the signatures that the command will look for.
+* __signatures__: name and sequences of the signatures that the command will look for.
 This parameter is pre-populated with the signatures that Addgene has identified for commonly used capsids.
-You may add other sequences if you need to, just follow the example syntax, and separate them by commas.
+Note that it is possible to specify more than one sequence to match for a given capsid.
+You may add other sequences if you need to, just follow the example syntax.

 ## Procedure
 1. Make sure you have [downloaded](https://github.com/addgene/openbio/archive/master.zip) and expanded the latest code into your Home folder